drug-design/course/docs/chapters/stereochemistry.md

 ### s-cis/s-trans Conformations

-The designation s-cis and s-trans is for a fragment with two conjugated double bonds. "s-cis" is assigned if the two double bonds are on the same side and "s-trans" if the double bonds are on opposite sides.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/s-ciss-trans-conformations-71bc9eb8'><i class='fa fa-play' aria-hidden='true'></i></button>The designation s-cis and s-trans is for a fragment with two conjugated double bonds. "s-cis" is assigned if the two double bonds are on the same side and "s-trans" if the double bonds are on opposite sides.

 ![](https://media.drugdesign.org/course/stereochemistry/snap_v1_b3_3_4.png){: loading=lazy }

 ### Re/Si Nomenclature of the Faces of Double Bonds

-A double bond has two faces, which could be different.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/resi-nomenclature-faces-double-bonds-0a5c76f2'><i class='fa fa-play' aria-hidden='true'></i></button>A double bond has two faces, which could be different.
 When facing the viewer, each atom of the double bond is assigned "re" (rectus) or "si" (sinister).
 In the case of a carbonyl, the re/si assignment is given only for the carbon atom of the double bond and based on Cahn-Ingold-Prelog rules; when the two atoms have ligands, a re-re si-si or re-si si-re assignment is then necessary.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.